This article has been migrated to:

 The cost of a one-way trip at the time of this writing is about 60 US dollars.

-That said, I must add that most of the drivers of Cindy and Carly Bus Service are very experienced drivers who have safely crossed this trail hundreds of times.
+That said, I must add that most of the drivers of the major bus services are very experienced drivers who have safely crossed this trail hundreds of times.

 If you do plan to take the trail from Lethem to Georgetown or vice-versa, here are a few things to bear in mind.